-The Signatry works with nonprofit leaders to strengthen their development strategies.
-That includes helping them engage in major donor conversations.
-We talk a lot about noncash gifts—what the IRS calls noncash charitable contributions—and we want to be sure our impact partners understand the significant opportunities available.
-Noncash giving can benefit the donor and the recipient.
+The Signatry works with nonprofit leaders to strengthen their development strategies by helping them engage in major donor conversations, including conversations about noncash contributions.
+We talk a lot about noncash gifts and we want to be sure our impact partners understand the significant opportunities available.
+Noncash charitable contributions can benefit both the donor and the recipient.

 What does “noncash” really mean?